Mortgage Overpayments: How They Save You Thousands

 Review annually

-Each year, check your balance and recalculate how much you can overpay within the annual limit.
-Adjust your standing order if your finances have changed.
+Once a year, look at your balance and work out how much you can overpay within the limit again.
+Nudge the standing order up or down if your finances have moved on.

 Useful tools and guides